BlastyTheDev/PolygonBazooka/README.md

 ---

 **Polygon Bazooka** is a stacking game similar to [Puyo Puyo Puzzle Pop](https://www.google.com/search?q=puyo+puyo+puzzle+pop) that I started a while ago in Java, with the intent to have something to use my implementation of the [Glicko-2](http://www.glicko.net/glicko/glicko2.pdf).
-Currently, all game assets are created by [Machi](https://x.com/marblechese).
+Currently, the boards, tiles, and shadows are created by [Machi](https://x.com/marblechese).
+Menu assets are created by me.

 This is a rewrite of the game, using the [osu!framework](https://github.com/ppy/osu-framework) in C#.